The Doctor of Education degree program prepares Christian educators for leadership roles in K–12 or higher education institutions.

 Program Goals

-- integrate a biblical and theological framework with educational theories and practices related to academic leadership, teaching, and student development;
+- Integrate a biblical and theological framework with educational theories that lead to improved practices and outcomes in academic leadership, teaching, and student development;

-- demonstrate competent writing skills suitable for academic publication or communication with stakeholders in their given academic setting; and
+- Demonstrate competent writing skills suitable for academic publication or communication with stakeholders in their given academic setting;

 EdD FAQS